Rock-breaking Cherry Tree (Ishiwarizakura)

 2 of 8 in Morioka

-Rock-breaking Cherry Tree (石割桜, Ishiwarizakura) in Morioka is a rare natural wonder, with a cherry tree dramatically emerging from a giant granite boulder.
-Around 400 years old, this tree continues to bloom every spring in a place where life seems impossible—on the grounds of the Morioka Courthouse.
-The sight of delicate blossoms sprouting from solid rock is both breathtaking and symbolic of nature’s strength.
+The Rock-breaking Cherry Tree (石割桜, Ishiwarizakura) in Morioka is a remarkable natural wonder — a cherry tree that has grown straight out of a massive granite boulder.
+Estimated to be over 400 years old, this resilient tree continues to bloom each spring, flourishing in a place where life seems nearly impossible.
+Located on the grounds of the Morioka Courthouse, its delicate pink blossoms emerging from solid stone create a striking and unforgettable sight.

 Provided through partner sites